Concrete vs. Carpet: Which is Better?

 Carpet may be a better choice for some open floor plans and hallways where sound is a concern.
 However, don’t forget that rugs offer the same muffling effect without requiring the commitment to permanent carpet installation.
 Rugs are even available in interlocking tiles to create the look and feel of carpeting that comes up in a few minutes at the end of a day for cleaning.

-Consider the flexibility of rugs versus the permanence of carpet before deciding that concrete might be noisy.
+Consider the flexibility of rugs versus the permanence of carpets before deciding that concrete might be noisy.

 Looking for a floor that can last the lifetime of a home while needing only minimal maintenance?
 Thanks to the durability and refinishing options, concrete checks all the boxes.